-- Within 10 school days of being notified of the outcome of the informal complaint - the complainant must put their complaint in writing by completing the Complaint Form (appendix B) and sending it to the Headteacher of the school. - 2.
-Within 2 school days of receipt of the Complaint form the school will acknowledge the complaint and invite the complainant to a meeting with the Headteacher to discuss the issue.
+- 1. Within 10 school days of being notified of the outcome of the informal complaint the complainant must put their complaint in writing by completing the Complaint Form (appendix B) and sending it to the Headteacher of the school.
+An extension to being notified in writing of the formal complaint will only be made in exceptional circumstances.
+If a formal complaint is not made within 10 days the school will assume that no further action is required. - 2.
+On receipt of the Complaint form the school will acknowledge the complaint and invite the complainant to a meeting with the Headteacher to discuss the issue.